SEC4SR/SEC4SR/README.md

 ## 1.5 Evaluate Adversarial Examples
 - Example 1: Testing for unadaptive attack

-  `python test_attack.py -root ./adver-audio -name QT-512-audionet-fakebob -defense QT -defense_param 512 -defense_flag 0 audionet_csine -model_file ./model_file/QT-512-natural-audionet `
+  `python test_attack.py -defense QT -defense_param 512 -defense_flag 0 -root ./adver-audio -name QT-512-audionet-fakebob -root_ori ./data -name_ori Spk251_test audionet_csine -extractor ./model_file/QT-512-natural-audionet`
 - Example 2: Testing for adaptive attack

-  `python test_attack.py -threshold 18.72 -defense FeCo -defense_param "kmeans 0.2 L2" -defense_flag 1 -root ./adver-audio -name xv-pgd xv_plda -model_file ./model_file/speaker_model_xv_plda`
+  `python test_attack.py -threshold 18.72 -defense FeCo -defense_param "kmeans 0.2 L2" -defense_flag 1 -root ./adver-audio -name xv-pgd xv_plda -model_file ./model_file/xv_plda/speaker_model_xv_plda`

 In Example 1, the adversarial examples are generated on undefended audionet model, but tested on QT-defended audionet model, so it is **non-adaptive** attack.

 In Example 2, the adversarial examples are generated on FeCo-defended xvector-plda model using EOT (to overcome the randomness of FeCo), and also tested on FeCo-defended xvector-plda model, so it is **adaptive** attack.
+In this example, the adaptive attack may be not strong enough.
+You can improve its attack capacity by setting a larger max_iter or larger EOT_size at the cost of increased attack overhead.

 By default, targeted attack randomly selects the targeted label.
 If you want to control the targeted label, you can run `specify_target_label.py` and input the generated target label file to `attackMain.py` and `test_attack.py`.